arty-name/livejournal-export/README.md

 This version of the script does not require you to make any modifications prior to running it.
-It will prompt you for the range of years you want to pull, then will ask for your LiveJournal username and password.
+It will prompt you for the range of months you want to pull, then will ask for your LiveJournal username and password.
 It will use that to acquire the required session cookies.
 After this, the download process will begin.